explicitcontextualunderstanding/kalico/Comprehensive-Configuration-Macro.md

      - Verify MCU processor isn't overheating
      - Add `restart_method: command` to `[mcu]` section
      - Consider a powered USB hub
+   -Set Host IP to: 192.168.1.95:7125 is the default port for Klipper, ensure it's not blocked by firewall or router settings.

 8. **Pressure Advance Fine-Tuning**: